-To all the hundreds of you who visited our clan tent
+Hundreds of interested enquirers visited our clan tent

-We learnt much back then from all those encouraging responses
+We learnt much back then from all their helpful responses

 The Council is always keen to see the Clan represented at similar events throughout the world.
 Invitations from organisers are welcome.
-They and people wanting to take part should write to the Secretary by clicking on Contact Us.
+They and people wanting to take part should submit their event details to, or request practical setting-up assistance from the Secretary by clicking on Contact Us.